 The interior of the car saw minor changes in comparison to the older models.
 But you can rebuild it and make it your own if you buy one through a Salvagebid auction.

 1966 Oldsmobile 98

 The Oldsmobile 98 is the full-size flagship model produced in 1940-1996.
-Belonging to the eighth generation, the 1966 Oldsmobile 98 was a full-size and top-of-the-line car.
+Belonging to the seventh generation, the 1966 Oldsmobile 98 was a full-size and top-of-the-line car.

 The Oldmobile’s standard equipment included automatic transmission, power steering and brakes, power windows, padded dash and foam-padded seats, a parking brake light, special wheel covers, windshield washer and two-speed electric wipers, glovebox lamps, and front seat belts.

 An interesting fact: 98s were built only in Lansing, Michigan.
 Find yours today on Salvagebid.

 1969 Lincoln Continental

 1969 was the final year of production for Lincoln’s second generation Continental and some changes were made to this model year.

 The Continental’s front seats were updated with head restraints for the outboard passengers to comply with federal regulations.
 The front dash was updated as well.
 The 460 V8 engine was combined with Ford’s C6 3-speed automatic transmission.